 Back to basics: Think about why your product should be developed and who it’s being developed for.

-Since product development processes involve so many moving parts (and people!), it's best to establish the key players that make up your product development team as soon as possible.
+Since product development processes involve so many moving parts (and people!), it’s best to establish the core team as essential members who understand customer and business needs, making up your product development team as soon as possible.
 Your PRD is a living document that serves as foundation for product jams.

 Slite's sharing and collaboration features help you gather, share, and organize data.
 You decide who can view the document and who can make the changes, so your information stays secure.